-From August 2018, you can fly nonstop to Bergen from Liverpool with Widerøe, the largest regional airline in the Nordic countries.
+Fly nonstop to Bergen from Liverpool with Widerøe, the largest regional airline in the Nordic countries.
 Bergen is located in the heart of Norway’s fjord region on the west coast, with the famous Hardangerfjord to the south and the majestic Sognefjord to the north.
 But Bergen has a lot more to offer than just easy access to the fjords.

 Fly nonstop between Liverpool's John Lennon Airport and Bergen every Monday and Friday.

 The new generation of Embraer E190-E2 jet aircraft will make it easier for passengers from the northwestern parts of the UK to explore Norway's second largest city and its surrounding fjord landscapes.

 As a UNESCO City of Gastronomy, Bergen is known for its many high quality restaurants and eateries.
 The clear waters and beautiful mountains that surround the city provide local chefs with healthy, organic ingredients.
 "We have the best seafood in the world and a closeness to nature that you can't find anywhere else," says Christopher Haatuft, chef at Lysverket restaurant in Bergen.

 As the leading agricultural region in the country, the area surrounding Bergen is known as "Norway's Orchard".
 When the temperatures start dropping in early autumn, Norwegian nature shows off in marvellous golden colours.
 The high season for picking mushrooms, berries, herbs and other delicacies stretches until the end of September.

 In Old Norse, the word Bergen meant "the meadow between the mountains".